danep2/rosserial/README.md

+## Protobuf branch

+rosserial does not play nicely with non-8-bit client platforms, such as the ARM Cortex-M0 processor.
+This branch works around this using protocol buffers- but really, the issue should be solved at its source: https://github.com/ros-drivers/rosserial/issues/10

 ## ROSserial for Groovy+

 This repo is ported from https://kforge.ros.org/rosserial/hg.
 It is in the process of being catkinized and updated for ROS Groovy and newer.